 \subsection{Inference}

 We employ a stochastic generation strategy using top-p and top-k sampling to generate reasoning and planning outputs.
-Specifically, we set the temperature to $0.8$, top-k to $20$, and top-p to $0.2$, promoting diverse yet coherent generations.
-Higher sampling diversity supports slow thinking modes, enabling the model to produce deeper and more elaborate reasoning chains.
-In contrast, more deterministic settings align with fast thinking, yielding concise and direct responses.
-This configuration strikes a balance between exploration and reliability, facilitating the generation of CoT reasoning.
+Higher sampling diversity (e.g., temperature=$1.0$, top-p=$0.5$, top-k=$20$) supports slow thinking modes, enabling the model to produce deeper and more elaborate reasoning chains.
+In contrast, more deterministic settings (e.g., temperature=$0.1$, top-p=$0.01$, top-k=$1$) produce fast thinking, yielding consistent and direct responses.